Jain-Sunaina/-100-days-coding-challange/README.md

 comparison strategy.
 A better implementation would be to write a sorting function that accepts a pointer to the function that compares each pair of strings.
 Doing this will mean only passing a pointer to the sorting function with every new comparison strategy.

+📌 Day 36: Insertion Sort - Part 1

+Problem Statement: Insert element into sorted list Given a sorted list with an unsorted number e in the rightmost cell, can you write some simple code to insert e into the array so that it remains sorted?